 Faculty Research Fellowship Grants

-Applications are welcome from LMU faculty who may be interested in Asian topics suggested by the donating families.
-Although research may address broader Asian topics, topics related to Korea will be given special consideration.
+Applications are welcome from LMU faculty who are interested in research topics on Asia, as suggested by the donating families.
+Although research may address broader Asian topics, topics related to Korea will be given special consideration as the donors indicated.

 The Moon Fellowship